Sea Peoples: Ramesses III narrative

-The Sea Peoples did not learn any lessons from this defeat, as they repeated their mistake in Year 8 with a similar result.
+The Sea Peoples attacked again Year 8 with a similar result.
 The campaign is recorded more extensively on the inner northwest panel of the first court.
 It is possible, but not generally believed, that the dates are only those of the inscriptions and both refer to the same campaign.

-In Ramesses' Year 8, the Nine Bows appear again as a "conspiracy in their isles".
+In Ramesses' Year 8, the Nine Bows appear as a "conspiracy in their isles".
 This time, they are revealed unquestionably as Sea Peoples: the Peleset, Tjeker, Shekelesh, Denyen and Weshesh, which are classified as "foreign countries" in the inscription.
 They camped in Amor and sent a fleet to the Nile.

-The pharaoh was once more waiting for them.
-He had built a fleet especially for the occasion, hid it in the Nile's mouths and posted coast watchers.
+He had built a fleet especially for the occasion, hidden it in the mouths of the Nile, and posted coast watchers.
 The enemy fleet was ambushed there, their ships overturned, and the men dragged up on shore and executed ad hoc.

 The land army was also routed within Egyptian controlled territory.
 Additional information is given in the relief on the outer side of the east wall.
 This land battle occurred in the vicinity of Djahy against "the northern countries".
 When it was over, several chiefs were captive: of Hatti, Amor and Shasu among the "land peoples" and the Tjeker, "Sherden of the sea", "Teresh of the sea" and Peleset or Philistines.

 The campaign of Year 12 is attested by the Südstele found on the south side of the temple.
 It mentions the Tjeker, Peleset, Denyen, Weshesh and Shekelesh.

 Papyrus Harris I of the period, found behind the temple, suggests a wider campaign against the Sea Peoples but does not mention the date.
 In it, the persona of Ramses III says, "I slew the Denyen (D'-yn-yw-n) in their isles" and "burned" the Tjeker and Peleset, implying a maritime raid of his own.
 He also captured some Sherden and Weshesh "of the sea" and settled them in Egypt.
 As he is called the "Ruler of Nine Bows" in the relief of the east side, these events probably happened in Year 8; i.e. the Pharaoh would have used the victorious fleet for some punitive expeditions elsewhere in the Mediterranean.